-If you are able to send SSL cert(s) in Microsoft IIS PFX format that would be perfect.
-If not, please make sure to include both the certificate and the private key so the certificate chain can be completed on our end.
+In Step 4, please make sure to include both the certificate and the private key so the certificate chain can be completed on our end.
 Without the private key on our end, the certificate cannot be used in IIS.
-(If Vitrium supplied the CSR in the first step then we already have the private key)

-If you have an existing valid certificate in IIS the it must be exported as a .pfx file which will include both certificate and private key.
+If you have an existing valid certificate in IIS, then it must be exported as a .pfx file as this will include both the certificate and private key.

 The Subject Alternative Name field lets you specify additional host names (sites, IP addresses, common names, etc.) to be protected by a single SSL Certificate, such as a Multi-Domain (SAN) or Extend Validation Multi-Domain Certificate.

-The Subject Alternative Name extension was a part of the X509 certificate standard before 1999, but it wasn't until the launch of Microsoft Exchange Server 2007 that it was commonly used; this change makes good use of Subject Alternative Names by simplifying server configurations.
+The Subject Alternative Name extension was part of the X509 certificate standard before 1999, but it wasn't until the launch of Microsoft Exchange Server 2007 that it was commonly used.
+This change makes good use of Subject Alternative Names by simplifying server configurations.
 Now Subject Alternative Names are widely used for environments or platforms that need to secure multiple sites (names) across different domains/subdomains.

 What Can You Do with Subject Alternative Names?